← Back to Blog

 How do I use Claude in Excel?

-Install the Claude for Excel add-in from Microsoft AppSource, open Excel, and press Control+Option+C on Mac or Control+Alt+C on Windows to open the Claude sidebar.
+Install the Claude for Excel add-in from Microsoft AppSource, open Excel, and press Control+Option+C (Mac) or Control+Alt+C (Windows) to open the Claude sidebar.
 Sign in with a Claude Pro, Max, Team, or Enterprise account.
 From there you can ask questions about your model, request formula changes, and run scenario tests.

 Is Claude for Excel free?